mizhare/turnip-weekly-predictor/README.md

 One of the main challenges was dealing with **incomplete user input**.
 Since the prediction model requires at least a few price points to identify the correct pattern, I had to design a way to handle missing values without breaking the model.
 I solved this by using **imputation techniques** during preprocessing and making the interface flexible enough to accept partial inputs.

 Another difficulty was related to the **similarity between different price patterns**, especially early in the week.
 Several patterns in the game like **fluctuating** and **small_spike** can begin with similar price drops or rises, making it hard for the model to distinguish them based on limited data.
 To address this, I manually annotated several weeks of historical price data and trained a **Random Forest classifier** to learn subtle differences.
 The goal was to teach the model how to "see ahead" using early cues, even when the patterns look alike at first.

+Finally, I faced a challenge with the decreasing pattern.
+Since my dataset had very few examples of this case, the models initially struggled to predict it correctly, even with the screening logic I designed to detect downward trends.
+To overcome this imbalance, I applied oversampling with small synthetic variations of decreasing weeks, which helped improve the model’s accuracy and ensure more reliable predictions.